 WHY IT’S IMPORTANT TO LEARN GERMAN IN BERLIN

-Some may find this a bold statement, but I stand by this 100% – you should learn German if you’re an English-speaking person living in Berlin.
+Some may find this a bold statement, but I stand by this 100%. ➡️ You should learn German if you’re an English-speaking person living in Berlin.

-To a certain extent, it’s true that you can get by speaking only English.
-I personally know people who’ve been in Germany for years and never bothered to learn German.
-They seem happy and perhaps it somehow works for them.
-Based on my own personal experience, I feel your Berlin experience is much richer if you can achieve at least a basic grasp of German.
+As Berlin is such an international city, many people seem to think that you don’t need to have a command of the German language in order to live there.
+I’ve read and watched countless, and unfortunately very misleading, articles and videos informing aspiring Berliners that understanding German isn’t necessary.
+Even worse are the complaints I’ve heard from fellow foreigners that Germans don’t know enough English.
+Yes, to a certain extent, it’s true that you can get by speaking only English.
+I personally know people who’ve been in Germany for years and never bothered to learn the language at all.
+They seem happy, and perhaps it somehow works for them.
+Based on my own personal experience however, I feel your Berlin experience all the more richer if you can achieve at least a basic grasp of German.

-Join Our Community
+Join Our Growing Community

 Stay Ahead of the Game: Get the latest news on immigration, job opportunities, and life in Germany delivered straight to your inbox.